amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide660OKE_Create.md

 In this lab we will perform the steps described below :

-- Open a command prompt and navigate to the **terraform** folder in the ATPDocker git repository folder
 - Edit the file terraform.tfvars and enter your instance OCID's on the first lines
 - run ```terraform init``` , `terraform plan` and `terraform apply` to spin up your infrastructure
 - validate the resulting K8S infrastructure via `kubectl`, using the file **mykubeconfig** that was created